flo-l/openscad-text/README.md

     text = Text.new("Nice Text!", font)
     puts text.to_openscad

-If you're on Linux you could use the little script above like so:
+If you're on Linux you can use the little script above like so:

     ruby nice_text.rb > nice_text.scad